5 February 2018.

 Then there were the big questions, like should we bring our camping gear?
 Exactly how cold would it be in the mountains?
 How many pairs of shoes are too many pairs of shoes?

 Although we had far more than we needed, we were certainly prepared for every eventuality.
-If you’re planning a trip of your own along the Silk Road, our packing guide to Central Asia has you covered, whether you’re here for the mountains or the monuments.
+If you’re planning a trip of your own along the Silk Road, our packing guide to Central Asia has you covered for all the essentials, whether you’re here for the mountains or the monuments.

 ** This post includes affiliate links and any purchases made through these links will earn us a small commission at no extra cost to you. **